Arnim Zola

 Arnim Zola is a supervillain appearing in American comic books by Marvel Comics.
 He is a master of biochemistry and a recurring enemy of Captain America and the Avengers.
 The character first appeared in Captain America and the Falcon #208 (April 1977), and was created by writer/artist Jack Kirby.
-When he was first introduced, Zola was a Nazi scientist experimenting with genetic engineering during World War II.
+When introduced, Zola is a former Nazi scientist who experimented with genetic engineering during World War II.
 His skills as a geneticist drew the attention of the Red Skull, who recruited him into Hydra to aid their efforts to create super soldiers.
 One of his experiments led to the brain of Adolf Hitler being copied into a being later known as Hate-Monger.
 Later in life, Zola transferred his own mind into a sophisticated robot body which protected it by storing it in its chest and displaying a digital image of Zola's face on its chest plate.
-This robot body allowed Zola to survive until modern times, as whenever it is destroyed, Zola could simply upload his consciousness into a new body.
+This robot body allowed Zola to survive until modern times, as whenever it was destroyed, Zola could simply upload his consciousness into a new body.

 Zola has appeared in several forms of media outside of comics.
 He made his live-action debut in the television film Nick Fury: Agent of S.H.I.E.L.D.
 (1998), portrayed by Peter Haworth, and appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Toby Jones.
-Additionally, Grant Moninger, Mark Hamill, and Trevor Devall have voiced Zola in animation.
+Additionally, Grant Moninger, Mark Hamill and Trevor Devall have voiced Zola in animation.